A poem about finding ourselves by going into the most fathomless depths.

 Archetypes: The Lover, The Explorer, water gods and goddesses.

-Themes: Oneness, individuation, the search for self, home, the constant cresting and receding cycle of the waves, the ocean.
+Inspiration: Oneness, individuation, the search for self, home, the constant cresting and receding cycle of the waves, the ocean.

-Materials: I dipped deckel-edged paper in water color paint, which rises and falls as you turn the pages, to suggest the rising and falling of a wave.
+Materials: I dipped deckle-edged paper in water color paint, which rises and falls as you turn the pages, to suggest the rising and falling of a wave.
 I used marine blue calligraphy paint to write the poem and bound the book with blue string, knotted to suggest nautical knots.
 It is adorned simply with two small white shells to suggest partnership, purity, and our eternal home on the seabed.
+Love.